jarvist/migovecsurveydata/reports/HollowMountainII-2007to2012/2010/2010-Master.md

 Prince Consort Road is the passage going north from Cheetah.
 Several
-streams intersect it and some formations have been found there.
+small streams intersect it and some formations have been found.
 The
 discovery of stalactites covered with helictites proved particularly exciting!
-The passage leads to a small boulder choke which was easily surpassed and led to a large chamber (the Albert Hall).
+The passage leads to a small boulder choke which was easily passed and led to a large chamber (the Albert Hall).

 Before the
 Albert Hall, three apparently unique streamways have been found: